-You can read more about NumPy and arrays at scipy.org/Tentative\NumPy\Tutorial.
+You can read more about NumPy and arrays at scipy.org/Tentative_NumPy_Tutorial.

-5.3 CADrawer
+6.3 CADrawer

 An abstract class is a class definition that specifies the interface for a set of methods without providing an implementation.
 Child classes extend the abstract class and implement the incomplete methods.
-See http://en.wikipedia.org/wiki/Abstract\type.
+See http://en.wikipedia.org/wiki/Abstract_type.

-As an example, I present an abstract class, CADrawer, that defines an interface for drawing CAs, and child classes that implement this interface.
+As an example, CADrawer defines an interface for drawing CAs; here is the definition:

-Here's the definition for CADrawer:

 '''

 class Drawer(object):

 """Drawer is an abstract class that should not be instantiated.

-It defines the interface for a CA drawer; child classes of Drawer should implement draw, show and save.
+It defines the interface for a CA drawer; child classes of Drawer

+should implement draw, show and save.

+If draw_array is not overridden, the child class should provide

+draw_cell.

 '''

-If draw\array is not overridden, the child class should provide